psimoesSsimoes/seomis.github.io/_posts/2021-04-11-kibana-surrounding-bash.md

 So all together, the gist can be found [here](https://gist.github.com/psimoesSsimoes/18d7e478d010994d9f5bb3907516dbf6)

-## And the main lesson i learned : Words of the form $'string' are treated specially.
+### And the main lesson i learned : Words of the form $'string' are treated specially.
 The word expands to string, with backslash-escaped characters replaced as specified by the ANSI C standard
 ---

-This blog was originally posted on [Medium](https://seomisw.medium.com/my-advent-of-rust-day-4-bc3a9e76a85b){:target="_blank"}--be sure to follow and clap!